padrinobook/padrinobook/chapters/user_profile.md

 ```

-We add the `update` action now.
-First it checks, if the user can be found by the passed token and then we use the password field validations from the user model:
+Next we add the `update` action.
+First it checks, if the user can be found by the passed token and then we use the
+password field validations from the user model:

 ```ruby